9nekra/sypexgeo/README.md

 You'll then need to run `composer install` to download it and have the autoloader updated.

 Once GeoIP is installed you need to register the service provider with the application.
 Open up `config/app.php` and find the `providers` key.
+If you use Laravel 5.5 autoload, skip this 2 steps.
 ~~~php
 'providers' => array(
     'Scriptixru\SypexGeo\SypexGeoServiceProvider',
 )
 ~~~

 GeoIP also ships with a facade which provides the static syntax for creating collections.
 You can register the facade in the `aliases` key of your `config/app.php` file.
 ~~~php
 'aliases' => array(
     'SypexGeo' => 'Scriptixru\SypexGeo\SypexGeoFacade',
 )
 ~~~